pdoggi/ahoy_email/README.md

 ## Events

 Subscribe to open and click events.
+You will need to install [Ahoy](https://github.com/ankane/ahoy).
 Create an initializer `config/initializers/ahoy_email.rb` with:

 ```ruby
 class EmailSubscriber